 Every case is different and is dependent on the companies’ situation.
 Some manufacturers are looking to equip a new factory, others are looking to retrofit existing facilities.
 In some cases, manufacturers need to continue production within their facility while changes are made.
-Here’s Richard's advice for these specific scenarios:
+Here’s Julian's advice for these specific scenarios:

 If you are creating a new manufacturing facility, you’re in the optimal position to match your planned space, number of floors, zoning areas etc. with the most efficient processing system and layout.
 We can assist you with CAD drawings and process flows to help you arrive at the best production line for your new facility.

 If you’re refitting an existing manufacturing facility you may be able to switch production to another site and close one entirely while the equipment is changed over.
 This effectively gives you the same planning flexibility as creating a new facility from scratch although existing structural constraints will need to be considered.

 If a more gradual change is needed, significant steps can be made to adapt your current processing system, adding efficiency progressively.
 The stages could look like this: